davidecatucci3/CPU-simulator/README.md

 # CPU Simulation

-Simulation of a syngle-cycle CPU, able to execute only 5 instructions (ADD, SUB, STR, LDR and MOV)
+Simulation of a single-cycle CPU, able to execute only 5 instructions (ADD, SUB, STR, LDR and MOV)